Igor-lc/GDi_Tracker/README.md

-Source code and documentation for the GDI Tracker GPS platform.
+Source code and documentation for the GDi Tracker GPS platform.

 See how GDi Tracker works: https://gdi-tracker.org (login: gps / gps)